timbolshisnkykryon/assembly-tanks-game/README.md

 # assembly-tanks-game
 Created this small cool game at the age of 16 in assembly x86.
 Unfortunately not the cleanest code and all in one file, but hey!
-At least a lot of comments :)
+At least there are a lot of comments :)

 ## Run the game
 All BMP files are lost so...